 - Relentless studying teaches you how to grind through business challenges

-- Understanding difficult technical concepts help you quickly learn business concepts
+- Understanding difficult technical concepts will help you quickly learn business concepts

-You can work closely with engineering teams in the trenches, to solve problems.
-In return, you gain greater creative control in projects, which is priceless.
+So you can work closely with engineering teams in the trenches, to solve problems.
+In return, you gain greater creative control of projects, which is powerful.

 #8 Understanding the world around you